Envoy says US, allies preparing for N. Korean nuclear test

 4 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs, and his U.S. counterpart Sung Kim, center, arrive for their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
 (Kim Hong-Ji/Pool Photo via AP) Kim Hong-Ji/AP Show More Show Less

-5 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs and his U.S. counterpart Sung Kim pose for photographs during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
-(Kim Hong-ji/Pool Photo via AP) Kim Hong-ji/AP Show More Show Less 6 of20
+5 of20 Protesters hold signs as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan, is held in Seoul, South Korea, Friday, June 3, 2022.
+Lee Jin-man/AP Show More Show Less 6 of20

-7 of20 Protesters hold signs as police officers stand guard during a rally outside of Foreign Ministry where a trilateral meeting among the United States, South Korea and Japan, is held in Seoul, South Korea, Friday, June 3, 2022.
-Lee Jin-man/AP Show More Show Less
+7 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs and his U.S. counterpart Sung Kim pose for photographs during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
+(Kim Hong-ji/Pool Photo via AP) Kim Hong-ji/AP Show More Show Less

-8 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs leads his U.S. counterpart Sung Kim during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
+8 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs and his U.S. counterpart Sung Kim pose for photographs during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
 (Kim Hong-ji/Pool Photo via AP) Kim Hong-ji/AP Show More Show Less 9 of20

-10 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs and his U.S. counterpart Sung Kim pose for photographs during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
+10 of20 Kim Gunn, right, South Korea's new special representative for Korean Peninsula peace and security affairs leads his U.S. counterpart Sung Kim during their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
 (Kim Hong-ji/Pool Photo via AP) Kim Hong-ji/AP Show More Show Less

 11 of20 Kim Gunn, center, South Korea's new special representative for Korean Peninsula peace and security affairs, his U.S. counterpart Sung Kim, right, and Japanese counterpart Takehiro Funakoshi pose for photographs before their meeting at the Foreign Ministry in Seoul, South Korea Friday, June 3, 2022.
 (Kim Hong-Ji/Pool Photo via AP) Kim Hong-Ji/AP Show More Show Less 12 of20